dzackgarza/Notes/URS - Research Proposal and Personal Statement.md

 Further work will then be done to apply the techniques and tools discovered along  the way to any unknown homotopy or homology groups, potentially yielding new information about their associated spaces.

 ### Potential Significance

 The significance of this project is two-fold: of primary significance is making this information available in a single place, in an easily accessible and searchable format.
 Fields outside Mathematics are increasingly finding themselves faced with these kinds of "spaces", and computer software is being made available that can algorithmically compute things such as homology.
 With this information in hand, however, it can still be quite a leap for researchers outside of Mathematics to compare information about their space with properties of spaces that are well-known to the Mathematical research community.

 Of secondary significance is the fact that these objects and tools have become a cornerstone of modern Mathematics, and their properties have proved to be pivotal in many disparate fields of both pure and applied Mathematics.
 They are also the subject of current and active research - for example, a 2015 paper detailed the adaptation of several tools to compute a large number of previously unknown higher homotopy groups for spheres, not only yielding interesting patterns within these objects, but utilizing new techniques that might be adapted to make progress on other open problems.
-It is often said that our knowledge of these groups is a "measuring stick" for our general knowledge of Topology and Mathematics in general.

 ### Preliminary Work and Methods